mih/Psignifit-3.x/doc-src/MODELSPECIFICATION.rst

 linear
     another linear transformation of the input intensity: here, we simply have :math:`g(x,a,b) = a*x+b`.
-    Although this is the most direct way to implement an (affine) linear transform of the input it is at the same time the least intepretable.
+    Although this is the most direct way to implement an (affine) linear transform of the input it is at the same time the least interpretable.
 Therefore, we recommend to avoid this core. log
     similar to the linear core but on logarithmic coordinates.
 This is particularly useful